 The rule of thumb is, if you are shipping 6 standard pallets in a 20ft container or 12 standard pallets or more in a 40ft container, it might be more cost effective to ship your cargo via FCL shipping than LCL shipping.

 Most FCL shipments are door-to-port, but it is possible to ship FCL port-to-port, port-to-door, or door-to-door.
 In the export and import business, the shipper is usually responsible for the door-to-port and the consignee is responsible from the port of destination to his warehouse.
-However, Incoterms will determine how obligations and financial responsibilities are divided between the exporter and importer.
+However, you should refer to the Incoterm agreed upon for clearer obligations and financial responsibilities and how they’re divided between exporter and importer.

-The shipper’s ability to pack and load a container in an efficiently manner can reduce his shipping cost significantly.
-There are specialized packing companies that can handle palletizing or construction of wood boxes. iContainers can arrange to pick up at the packaging company.
+The shipper’s ability to pack and load a container, be it a 20-foot or a 40-foot, in an efficiently manner can reduce shipping costs significantly.
+There are specialized packing companies that can handle palletizing or construction of wood boxes.

 If you decide to pack your own container, this is referred to as “live load”.
 The container will arrive at your residence or warehouse on a truck and you will be given two hours to load your cargo.
 If you need more than two hours, please make your request in advance.
 The additional time will be charged by the hour.

 There are two types of pallets: Standard (47 ¼” X 39 ⅜” or 1.2m X 1m) and Euro (47 ¼” X 31 ½” or 1.2m X 0.8m).